iterateccvoelker/Praktikum_MD/README.md

 ## Homework

 Your task is to perform a material discovery according to slides 54 to 59 of the lecture notes.
-The required resources can be found on slide 55. .
+The required resources can be found on slide 55.
 Please refer to the "MD_Example_solutions.xlsx" file for validation in the lab as per slide 56.
 Select ONE optimization objective from on slide 59.
-Describe your approach and justify your design decisions according to the workflow on slides 60 to 65 in a short report.
+Describe your approach and describe the reason for your design decisions according to the workflow on slides 60 to 65 in a short report.
 The outline should follow this structure:

 1. brief description of the optimization objective and input data.
 2. selected input data (short rationale).